 Image source:

-Bolivia is positioning itself as a significant player in the regional dairy market, leveraging its strategic location and trade agreements such as the Andean Community (CAN), which facilitates the import and export of dairy products including the annual import of around 7,000 tons of powdered milk.
+Bolivia is increasingly establishing itself as a formidable player in the regional dairy market.
+Benefiting from its strategic location and affiliations like the Andean Community (CAN), Bolivia facilitates significant volumes of dairy imports and exports.

-• Milk Production Volume: Bolivia produces an estimated 600 million liters of milk annually, catering to both domestic and regional market needs.
+Milk Production Volume: The nation annually produces about 600 million liters of milk, addressing both domestic needs and regional demands.

-• Milk Processing Volume: The country processes about 400 million liters of milk each year, supported by major dairy enterprises.
+Milk Processing Volume: Of the milk produced, around 400 million liters are processed each year by Bolivia's major dairy enterprises.

 Key Dairy Enterprises